About us

 Independent.
 Local.
 Compassion-led.

-Pioneers Lodge is an independent, charitable aged care provider serving the Griffith and District community for over 44 years.
+Pioneers Lodge is an independent, charitable aged care provider that has supported the Griffith and District community for over 47 years.

-We exist to provide, promote and assist in the delivery of high-quality aged care services — from residential and respite care to specialist support such as dementia and palliative care.
-As a not-for-profit organisation, compassion isn’t just part of our work — it’s ingrained in everything we do.
+We are dedicated to providing, promoting, and supporting the delivery of high-quality aged care services — from residential and respite care to specialist support such as dementia and palliative care.
+As a not-for-profit organisation, compassion isn’t just part of our work — it’s at the heart of everything we do.

 Care That Feels Personal